Skip to main content

 • F — Anything older than TLS 1.2.

-This is a friendly preview, not a full Qualys-style audit.
-We don't probe for OCSP stapling, downgrade resistance, BEAST/LUCKY13/heartbleed, etc. If you need depth, use SSL Labs.
+This is a fast, friendly preview rather than a full audit.
+We don't probe for OCSP stapling, downgrade resistance, or specific historical vulnerabilities such as BEAST, LUCKY13, or Heartbleed.
+When you need that depth, run the host through Qualys SSL Labs as well.

 JSON API